i10x-ai/getopenpay-go/docs/CreateInvoiceRequest.md

 `func (o *CreateInvoiceRequest) UnsetCustomFields()`

 UnsetCustomFields ensures that no value is present for CustomFields, not even an explicit nil
+### GetSelectedProductPriceQuantity

+`func (o *CreateInvoiceRequest) GetSelectedProductPriceQuantity() []SelectedPriceQuantity`

+GetSelectedProductPriceQuantity returns the SelectedProductPriceQuantity field if non-nil, zero value otherwise.

+### GetSelectedProductPriceQuantityOk

+`func (o *CreateInvoiceRequest) GetSelectedProductPriceQuantityOk() (*[]SelectedPriceQuantity, bool)`

+GetSelectedProductPriceQuantityOk returns a tuple with the SelectedProductPriceQuantity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSelectedProductPriceQuantity

+`func (o *CreateInvoiceRequest) SetSelectedProductPriceQuantity(v []SelectedPriceQuantity)`

+SetSelectedProductPriceQuantity sets SelectedProductPriceQuantity field to given value.

+### HasSelectedProductPriceQuantity

+`func (o *CreateInvoiceRequest) HasSelectedProductPriceQuantity() bool`

+HasSelectedProductPriceQuantity returns a boolean if a field has been set.

+### GetInvoiceType

+`func (o *CreateInvoiceRequest) GetInvoiceType() InvoiceType`

+GetInvoiceType returns the InvoiceType field if non-nil, zero value otherwise.

+### GetInvoiceTypeOk

+`func (o *CreateInvoiceRequest) GetInvoiceTypeOk() (*InvoiceType, bool)`

+GetInvoiceTypeOk returns a tuple with the InvoiceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInvoiceType

+`func (o *CreateInvoiceRequest) SetInvoiceType(v InvoiceType)`

+SetInvoiceType sets InvoiceType field to given value.

+### HasInvoiceType

+`func (o *CreateInvoiceRequest) HasInvoiceType() bool`

+HasInvoiceType returns a boolean if a field has been set.

+### GetCustomerId

+`func (o *CreateInvoiceRequest) GetCustomerId() string`

+GetCustomerId returns the CustomerId field if non-nil, zero value otherwise.

+### GetCustomerIdOk

+`func (o *CreateInvoiceRequest) GetCustomerIdOk() (*string, bool)`

+GetCustomerIdOk returns a tuple with the CustomerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomerId

+`func (o *CreateInvoiceRequest) SetCustomerId(v string)`

+SetCustomerId sets CustomerId field to given value.

+### GetNetD

+`func (o *CreateInvoiceRequest) GetNetD() int32`

+GetNetD returns the NetD field if non-nil, zero value otherwise.

+### GetNetDOk

+`func (o *CreateInvoiceRequest) GetNetDOk() (*int32, bool)`

+GetNetDOk returns a tuple with the NetD field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetD

+`func (o *CreateInvoiceRequest) SetNetD(v int32)`

+SetNetD sets NetD field to given value.

+### HasNetD

+`func (o *CreateInvoiceRequest) HasNetD() bool`

+HasNetD returns a boolean if a field has been set.

+### SetNetDNil

+`func (o *CreateInvoiceRequest) SetNetDNil(b bool)`

+ SetNetDNil sets the value for NetD to be an explicit nil

+### UnsetNetD
+`func (o *CreateInvoiceRequest) UnsetNetD()`

+UnsetNetD ensures that no value is present for NetD, not even an explicit nil
+### GetEmailInvoiceOnFinalization

+`func (o *CreateInvoiceRequest) GetEmailInvoiceOnFinalization() bool`

+GetEmailInvoiceOnFinalization returns the EmailInvoiceOnFinalization field if non-nil, zero value otherwise.

+### GetEmailInvoiceOnFinalizationOk

+`func (o *CreateInvoiceRequest) GetEmailInvoiceOnFinalizationOk() (*bool, bool)`

+GetEmailInvoiceOnFinalizationOk returns a tuple with the EmailInvoiceOnFinalization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEmailInvoiceOnFinalization

+`func (o *CreateInvoiceRequest) SetEmailInvoiceOnFinalization(v bool)`

+SetEmailInvoiceOnFinalization sets EmailInvoiceOnFinalization field to given value.

+### HasEmailInvoiceOnFinalization

+`func (o *CreateInvoiceRequest) HasEmailInvoiceOnFinalization() bool`

+HasEmailInvoiceOnFinalization returns a boolean if a field has been set.

+### SetEmailInvoiceOnFinalizationNil

+`func (o *CreateInvoiceRequest) SetEmailInvoiceOnFinalizationNil(b bool)`

+ SetEmailInvoiceOnFinalizationNil sets the value for EmailInvoiceOnFinalization to be an explicit nil

+### UnsetEmailInvoiceOnFinalization
+`func (o *CreateInvoiceRequest) UnsetEmailInvoiceOnFinalization()`

+UnsetEmailInvoiceOnFinalization ensures that no value is present for EmailInvoiceOnFinalization, not even an explicit nil
+### GetFinalizeInvoiceImmediately

+`func (o *CreateInvoiceRequest) GetFinalizeInvoiceImmediately() bool`

+GetFinalizeInvoiceImmediately returns the FinalizeInvoiceImmediately field if non-nil, zero value otherwise.

+### GetFinalizeInvoiceImmediatelyOk

+`func (o *CreateInvoiceRequest) GetFinalizeInvoiceImmediatelyOk() (*bool, bool)`

+GetFinalizeInvoiceImmediatelyOk returns a tuple with the FinalizeInvoiceImmediately field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFinalizeInvoiceImmediately

+`func (o *CreateInvoiceRequest) SetFinalizeInvoiceImmediately(v bool)`

+SetFinalizeInvoiceImmediately sets FinalizeInvoiceImmediately field to given value.

+### HasFinalizeInvoiceImmediately

+`func (o *CreateInvoiceRequest) HasFinalizeInvoiceImmediately() bool`

+HasFinalizeInvoiceImmediately returns a boolean if a field has been set.

+### SetFinalizeInvoiceImmediatelyNil

+`func (o *CreateInvoiceRequest) SetFinalizeInvoiceImmediatelyNil(b bool)`

+ SetFinalizeInvoiceImmediatelyNil sets the value for FinalizeInvoiceImmediately to be an explicit nil

+### UnsetFinalizeInvoiceImmediately
+`func (o *CreateInvoiceRequest) UnsetFinalizeInvoiceImmediately()`

+UnsetFinalizeInvoiceImmediately ensures that no value is present for FinalizeInvoiceImmediately, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)